chensi20/PolyMAN/README.md

 Please make sure that:
 - the dataset path is correctly configured
 - the pretrained checkpoint is placed in `./checkpoints/`
-- the checkpoint filename matches `Config.EXP_NAME` in `config.py`
+- the checkpoint filename matches in `config.py`

 ## Training
-To train LiteMamba-Seg from scratch, run:
+To train PolyMAN from scratch, run:

 ```bash
 python train.py